intgr/histonia/README.md

 ========

-HiStonia is a [MapProxy](https://mapproxy.org/) configuration for serving up **high-resolution tiles** from Estonian Maa-amet (Land Board) aerial photo maps, and LIDAR maps, which you can use as imagery in the **OpenStreetMap iD editor**.
+HiStonia is a [MapProxy](https://mapproxy.org/) configuration for serving up **high-resolution tiles** from Estonian Maa-amet (Land Board) aerophoto maps and LIDAR maps, which you can use as imagery in the **OpenStreetMap iD editor**.

 High-resolution tiles and LIDAR tiles are available from Maa-amet's WMS servers, but the iD editor only supports the TMS (Tile Map Service) protocol, not WMS.

-This MapProxy configuration provides TMS and converts back and forth between WMS.
+This MapProxy configuration provides a TMS service and converts back and forth between WMS.

 ### Usage